b-dulaney/powder-hound/README.md

 ## Feedback

-If you have any feedback or features that you would like to see, please reach out to contact@powderhound.io
+If you have any feedback or features that you would like to see, please reach out to contact@powderhound.io or open an issue here.